SCOPE OF THIS CHAPTER

 Chapter 2, Working Together to Safeguard Children sets out the following statutory duties which apply to the Prison Service:

-The Prison Service is subject to the section 11 duties set out in of Chapter 2 of Working Together to Safeguard Children.
+The Prison Service is subject to the section 11 duties set out in chapter 2 of Working Together to Safeguard Children.

 It also has a responsibility to identify prisoners who are potential or confirmed 'persons posing a risk to children' (PPRC) and through assessment establish whether the PPRC presents a continuing risk to children whilst in prison custody.
 Where an individual has been identified as a PPRC, the relevant prison establishment: